ja0nz/bachelorarbeit/paper.md

 In addition to the `constructor()`,  the spec defines so called *lifecycle callbacks* for controlling the **behaviour in the DOM**.
 Many popular frameworks like ReactJS or AngularJS rely on similar approaches:

 * `connectedCallback()`
-  Called upon the time of *connecting or upgrading the node* which means the moment the node is inserted and rendered inside the DOM.
-Typically this block of code contains setup code, such as fetching resources or rendering.[@Bidelman2016] For performance issues it's highly preferable to put much code in here.
+  Called upon the time of *connecting or upgrading the node* which means the moment the node is rendered inside the DOM.
+Typically this method is called straight after the `constructor()` on insert.
+This block of code contains setup code, such as fetching resources or rendering elements according to attributes.[@Bidelman2016] For performance issues it's highly preferable to put much code in here.
 * `disconnectedCallback()`
   Called upon the time of *node removal*.
 Cleanup code like removing eventListeners or disconnecting websockets can be put here.
 * `attributeChangedCallback(attrName, oldVal, newVal)`